MixinNetwork/mixin/doc/mixin-kernel-node-operations.md

 - `p2p.port` is a QUIC/UDP port.
 Permit it through the firewall when the node must accept direct peers.
 - `p2p.seeds` contains `node-id@host:port` relay entries for initial connectivity.
 - A consensus signer should keep `p2p.relayer = false`.
 A dedicated public relay can enable it intentionally.
-- `rpc.port` enables the HTTP RPC service; the example uses TCP port `6860`.
+- A positive `rpc.port` enables HTTP RPC on all interfaces; the example uses TCP port `6860`.
+Restrict access at the host or network boundary.
 - `rpc.object-server` exposes the optional transaction object paths documented in [STORAGE.md](../STORAGE.md).
-- `dev.port` enables the Go profiling server.
-Do not expose it to an untrusted network.
+- A positive `dev.port` enables Go profiling on all interfaces; the example uses TCP port `7870`.
+Set it to `0` to disable profiling, or restrict access at the host or network boundary.

 The signer must be able to synchronize the graph, maintain a stable clock, reach a quorum of peers, and remain online through the acceptance process.